-Improving customer retention rate will multiply profits.
+Improving customer retention rate multiplies profits.

 Today, we are breaking down how eCommerce retention works.
-We will look at two methods to calculate your eCommerce customer retention rate, and give our opinion on which you should use.
+We will look at two competing methods to calculate your eCommerce customer retention rate, and give our opinion on which you should use.

 What is Customer Retention Rate?

 Customer Retention Rate measures what percentage of customers continue to buy over a given period of time.

 It is the inverse of churn rate.
 While churn rate measures the percentage of customers who are lost, customer retention looks at the data and asks how many stayed.